software-development-project-1/software-development-project-1.github.io/material/introduction.md

 In Scrum, the whole Scrum Team participates in writing the user stories.
 This is done during the Sprint Planning event at the beginning of the Sprint.
 The Product Owner's responsibility is to decide which user stories get done first (perhaps during the next Sprint) and which can wait for later.
 This _priorization_ of the Developers' work is among the most important responsibilities of the Product Owner.

-{: .important-title }

-> Exercise 10
->
-> Come up with _at least three_ user stories from an application which you have used, e.g. Moodle.
-Use the format described earlier.
-The user stories should have _at least two_ different user roles (the "a user persona" part in the user story format).

 ## Writing good user stories

 The user stories described previously sound like fairly good descriptions of software features.
 But what makes a good user story?
 A good user story describes a _feature that provides value for the end user of the software_.
 This means, that the description should be written so that the _customer can understand it_.